falk-m/grav-plugin-admin-blocks/README.md

 If you can access your Grav installation via the command line, install the plugin by typing the following from your Grav root:

 ```
-bin/gpm install admin-addon-blocks
+bin/gpm install admin-blocks
 ```

 ### Admin Tool Web Interface

-In the **Plugins** section, hit the **[+ Add]** button, search for Admin Addon Page Blocks and install.
+In the **Plugins** section, hit the **[+ Add]** button, search for Admin Content Blocks and install.

 ### Manual Installation

 To install the plugin manually, download the ZIP version of this repository and unzip it under `/your/site/grav/user/plugins`.
-Then rename the folder to `admin-addon-blocks`.
+Then rename the folder to `admin-blocks`.

 ## Configuration